nextlab-ai/docusaurus/docs/02_Features/01_InternetThroughputTest/02_iPerf3.md

 This statistic is only available when using the UDP protocol.

 Pressing the "Reset" button will reset the statistics and begin recalculating them from the moment it is pressed.
-This action does not affect the statistics that will be uploaded and displayed in the history menu.
+This action does not affect the statistics that will be uploaded and displayed in the results history.

 ### Log

 Log lines will be displayed in real-time, containing detailed information about ongoing iPerf3 measurements.
 Pressing the "Clear" button will clear the loglines.

-This action does not affect the log records that will be uploaded and displayed in the history menu.
-You can still download the complete log in the History menu.
+[//]: # (This action does not affect the log records that will be uploaded and displayed in the history menu.
+You can still download the complete log in the History menu.)

 ## iPerf3 : Server Mode